-Successful delivery of the strategy will require commitment from all stakeholders.
+Successful delivery of the strategy will require commitment from all stakeholders working in partnership with SLC to support fundraising and project delivery of elements of the action plan.

 As part of the development of the strategy the following groups were involved in discussions; Blantyre Community Council, Blantyre Futures, Blantyre Community Committee, Blantyre Volunteer Group, Blantyre Miners Welfare, Blantyre Soccer Academy, Community Links, Hyper Cyber, Lanarkshire Credit Union, Liber8/Beacons and Terminal One.
 We would like to thank them and all who took part, for their assistance in completing this strategy.